RPI-Subway-Challenge/subwayChallenge/README.md

 Data provide by MTA & webscraped from google maps.
 Written in C++ and python.

-This was orginally built as a hashtable / linked list hybrid thing but it was unncessearily complicated so I burned it down and started fresh.
+This was orginally built as a hashtable / linked list hybrid thing but it was unncessearily complicated so I burned it down and started fresh in v2 branch.

 Down with Matthew Ahn.